 The corresponding price reflects the value of that output to the producer, as subsidies are added and indirect taxes are subtracted from market values.
 The measure of output also includes goods and services of non-agricultural (or secondary) activities when these activities cannot be distinguished from the primary agricultural activity.
 Törnqvist indices of output are formed by aggregating over agricultural goods output and the output of goods and services of inseparable secondary activities using revenue-share weights on shadow prices—the prices farmers actually receive or face for each commodity that reflects the market value, the Government subsidy, and/or Government tax (or tax rebate) for that commodity as indicated above.

 Pesticides and fertilizers have undergone significant changes in quality over the study period.
+For example, newer types of pesticides may require less mammalian toxicity that poses a less health threat to farm workers and wildlife (Fernandez-Cornejo et al., 2014).
 In order to measure input price and quantity in constant-efficiency units, we construct price indices for fertilizers and pesticides using hedonic methods.
 Under this approach, a good or service is viewed as a bundle of characteristics which contribute to the productivity (utility) derived from its use.
 Its price represents the valuation of the characteristics "that are bundled in it," and each characteristic is valued by its "implicit" price (Rosen, 1974).
 However, these prices are not observed directly and must be estimated from the hedonic price function.

 A hedonic price function expresses the price of a good or service as a function of the quantities of the characteristics it embodies.
 Thus, the hedonic price function for, say pesticides, may be expressed as Wp = W(X, D), where Wp represents the price of pesticides, X is a vector of characteristics or quality variables, and D is a vector of other variables that may affect price.